ooz/mocs/spaceships/the-wedge/README.md

 # The Wedge (Arrowhead)

-The Wedge ...
-... with plenty of pilot comfort for extended space and planetary missions.
+The Wedge is heavy armed and armored assault fighter with plenty of pilot comfort for extended space and planetary missions.

 [Instructions (includes part list)](the-wedge-instructions.pdf)